 Ohashi: For the Board of Directors, I think it is important to engage in discussions and exchange views from a broader perspective, not only for the function of supervising the executive side, but also for medium- to long-term growth.
 It would be a good idea to seek even more improvement by engineering ways to liven up discussions and bring out more diverse perspectives and opinions.
-We have been made sufficiently aware that the executive side is engaging in close considerations, so the Board could operate in a more meaningful way by discussing the policy and direction of the Company for agenda items with outside directors in the stage before these are incorporated into separate individual matters, as was done in the considerations for global strategy.
+We have been made sufficiently aware that the executive side is engaging in close considerations, so the Board could operate in a more meaningful way by discussing the policy and directors in the stage before these are incorporated into separate individual matters, as was done in the considerations for global strategy.